 This depends on a few factors such as if you are a beginner or more seasoned with carp fishing.

-If you are a beginning, you may want to consider reading my blog post, How To Catch Carp before diving to much deeper into the newer tools and tricks of the trade.
+If you are a beginning, you may want to consider reading my blog post, Complete Guide to Carp Fishing before diving to much deeper into the newer tools and tricks of the trade.